 Astronauts bring lots of water with them from Earth and can’t afford to waste a drop.
 To help reduce the amount of water they have to bring, astronauts use technology to recycle water from the air and water from liquid waste (yup, pee!) into clean water.

 To save water while keeping clean, most astronauts use a soapy, damp cloth to wash their bodies.
 The astronauts on the ISS are lucky, because it has an enclosed shower cylinder that keeps water from floating away.
 After they’ve finished rinsing, astronauts use a vacuum to suck up water from their skin and from the inside of the cylinder.
 Special products like no-rinse shampoos and edible toothpaste also help them to conserve water.

 Toilets are specially designed for space, too.
 Astronauts use restraints to help them sit “down” on the toilet and after they go, a vacuum (not water) is used to flush away their solid waste.
-As for number one, both men and women can use the special adaptor that funnels away their liquid waste.
+As for liquid waste, both men and women can use the special adaptor that funnels it away.